Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 What is a SharePoint Document Library?

 A library is added to sites created in SharePoint Online and SharePoint 2019 by default.
-Users can add more libraries or different types of libraries as needed to the site.
+Users can add more libraries or different types of libraries based on their needs.

 The library inherits the permissions of the parent site.
-It is possible, but not recommended, to set permissions at the library or file level.
+While it is possible to set permissions at the library or file level, this is not recommended.

 Unlike the document folder on your desktop, a SharePoint document library offers numerous collaborative features to project teams, including: